timrichardson/Prime-Ubuntu-18.04/README.md

 Nvidia Prime without rebooting.
 Requires lightdm (although gdm3 seems to work much better in Ubuntu 18.04 and possibly this code could work with it).

+This is not for Ubuntu beginners.
+If things go wrong, you need to know about virtual consoles and recovery mode and some basic systemd admin.

+To install it, you need to know about git clone and you need to be able to change your display manager to lightdm.

 # Dependencies:

 You need rust.